colejarczyk/doc/userguide/reward_campaigns/creation/value_code.rst

    :alt:   Campaign category

-7. **Brand info** section allow to upload an image of the reward brand, that will be display in Client cockpit
+7. **Brand info** section allows to upload an image of the reward brand, that will be display in Client cockpit

 .. image:: /userguide/_images/reward_brand.png
    :alt:   Brand info